ArelyX1/Project-Tallis/README.md

 # Project-Tallis
-Project for Nasa Space Apps 2025, City Brain with AI.
+Project for eth Lima Hackathon, City Brain with AI.